bluedragonz/block-web-scrapers/README.md

 Block Web Scrapers
 ==================

-Advanced scrapers will always find a way to scrape publically available content.
+Advanced scrapers will always find a way to scrape publicly available content.
 But we can at least make them work for it, and novice scrapers usually give up when they run into too many roadblocks.